X History

 Imprisonment, Recantation, and Later Years

-Galileo’s sentence to house arrest didn’t halt his intellectual pursuits.
+The prosecution of Galileo Galilei and his sentence to house arrest didn’t halt his intellectual pursuits.
 Despite the restrictions, his mind remained as sharp as ever.
 During his years of confinement, he continued to write and correspond with other scientists, sharing ideas and insights.
 The comfort of his home in Arcetri became a hub of quiet yet persistent academic activity.

 One of Galileo’s significant works from this period was ‘Discourses and Mathematical Demonstrations Relating to Two New Sciences.’
 Published in 1638, the book laid the groundwork for classical mechanics.
 It delved into kinematics and material strength, showing his unwavering dedication to scientific exploration.
 His findings inspired and influenced the scientific community long after his recantation.